How Difficult Times Prepare You for a Fruitful Future

 God Loves The Brokenhearted

 You will inspire others to follow Jesus when they see you're filled with peace and joy in the midst of this.
-Hope is contagious!

-Remember, this story isn't about anyone in your life but you.
+Remember, this story isn't about anyone in your life, it’s about you!
 Someone else's addiction has nothing to do with you.

 Your mess is going to make an awesome ministry.